APhyu94/kobo-wash-project/README.md

 # Kobo WASH Survey — Portfolio Project

 **What**
-A complete KoboToolbox workflow: XLSForm, simulated dataset, simple analysis and visualizations for a household WASH (Water, Sanitation & Hygiene) survey.
+A complete KoboToolbox workflow: simulated dataset, simple analysis and visualizations for a household WASH (Water, Sanitation & Hygiene) survey.

 **Objective & Indicators**
 - Objective: Measure household WASH access in a small study area to identify gaps.